Christian Schmidt Brewing Company: Early history

 In late 1896, Schmidt's purchased the Robert Smith India Pale Ale brewery, which traced its origins to 1774 and was then America's oldest brewing concern.
-In 1888, the Robert Smith brewery had moved to a new plant located at Thirty-Eighth Street and Girard Avenue in West Philadelphia, that was capable of producing 50,000 barrels annually.
+In 1888, the Robert Smith brewery had moved to a new plant, located at Thirty-Eighth Street and Girard Avenue in West Philadelphia, that was capable of producing 50,000 barrels annually.
 The Robert Smith brewery produced ales under the Tiger Head brand.
 After its 1896 acquisition, the Schmidt brothers operated the brewery through a corporation, the Robert Smith Ale Brewing Co., until Prohibition.

 In 1902, the firm was incorporated as C. Schmidt & Sons Brewing Co.

 In 1908, Schmidt's Robert Smith Ale Brewing Co. subsidiary purchased the Peter Schemm & Son Brewery, located at 25th and Poplar Streets.

 A new state-of-the-art brew house and power plant was opened in 1914 at the Schmidt plant.
 Located on Girard Avenue just east of Second Street, the brew house was constructed with multi-level tiers and included two copper brew kettles, each with a capacity of 750 barrels.
-The brew house was designed by architect Otto C. Wolf and was topped with a 235 foot high clock tower that included a "Schmidt's" sign that was illuminated at night.
+The brew house was designed by architect Otto C. Wolf and was topped with a 235-foot high clock tower that included a "Schmidt's" sign that was illuminated at night.
 After the expansion, the plant was capable of producing 200,000 barrels a year.
 The combined capacity of the Schmidt's, Robert Smith and Peter Schemm breweries then stood at 300,000 barrels a year.

-The Peter Schemm brewery closed in 1918 due to declining profitability brought about by World War I taxes, and other wartime restrictions, including a lack of grain.
+The Peter Schemm brewery closed in 1918 due to declining profitability brought about by World War I taxes and other wartime restrictions, including a lack of grain.

 Prohibition era (1920–1933)

-Like all American breweries, C. Schmidt & Sons was forced to stop selling alcoholic beer in 1920 after Prohibition became effective.
+Like all American breweries, C. Schmidt & Sons was forced to stop selling alcoholic beer in 1920 after Prohibition came into effect.
 During Prohibition, Schmidt's produced non-alcoholic cereal beverages.
 Non-alcoholic brands that it produced included Puritan Special and Green Label.
-Production of non-alcoholic cereal beverages required brewers to first make high-powered beer and then remove the alcohol it prior to sale.
+Production of non-alcoholic cereal beverages required brewers to first make high-powered beer and then remove the alcohol it contained prior to sale.
 Except for one raid in 1925 in which 400 barrels and 7,000 cases of high-powered beer that were ready for shipment were found, the company avoided Prohibition violations.

 In 1923, the Robert Smith Ale Company brewery property was sold.